Steve2Go/throttle2/README.md

 - Easy intuitive managment
 - SFTP & Traditional (Usually Samba) File Managment
 - File Thumnails
-- Torrent Creation (Uses torrent-create, installed with transmission-cli from your servers package manager)
+- Torrent Creation (\*nix platform ignostic, server side)

 ## Mac
 - Automaticly Mount your remote drives over SFTP using SSHFS and Fuse-t for full file managment in finder

 ## iOS
 - Built in File Browser using SFTP
+- Split Screen control - Try screen mirroring to see how it works.
 - Server side thumbnails for media (Requires FFMpeg on your server), falls back to client side using VlcKit
-- Playback via VlcKit with a contuious play implimentation
+- Video playback and Image slideshows (On external display)

 ## To Come
 - Server Stats & Controls